Lab-Topology-Builder/LTB-K8s-Backend/docs/contributions/technologies-used.md

 ## Go-based Operator SDK framework

-To create the LTB Operator, we used the [Go-based Operator-SDK](https://sdk.operatorframework.io/docs/building-operators/golang/quickstart/) framework, which provides a set of tools to simplify the process of building, testing and packaging our operator.
+To create the LTB Operator, we used the [Go-based Operator-SDK](https://sdk.operatorframework.io/docs/building-operators/golang/quickstart/) framework.
+It provides a set of tools to simplify the process of building, testing and packaging our operator.

 ## Kubevirt